tiksn/Website/content/project/Locale-Graph/index.md

 ---
 title: Locale Graph
-summary: '[Deprecated] This is a simple WPF desktop application, enabling user to browse .NET cultures, regions and currencies available on the local machine and its relations.
-After selection graph creation option, user can view dependencies of these three entities as a graph.'
+summary: '[Deprecated] This is a simple WPF desktop application, enabling users to browse .NET cultures, regions and currencies available on the local machine and its relations.
+After the selection graph creation option, the user can view the dependencies of these three entities as a graph.'
 tags:
 - csharp
 - dotnet